LexKilpatrick/PhishNet-Combatant/README.md

 Finally, open the server IP in a browser.

 NOTE: The website is *STILL* a work in progress.
-Meaning, the email checking functionality does not work yet.
+Meaning, the email checking functionality *for the website* does not work yet.
 In order to have an email checked for phishing, simply forward the email to PhishNet-Combatant at phishnetcombatant@gmail.com, and wait for a reply.